 Causes of blocked drains

-Drains can become blocked for a range of different reasons.
-In the home, toilets often get blocked when items that do not break down are flushed down the toilet.
-This can be feminine hygiene products, condoms, wipes, and other products.
+A toilet often gets blocked when items that do not break down are flushed down the toilet.
+These can be feminine hygiene products, condoms, wipes, and other products.

 How do I know if my drain is blocked?